-You spent a lot of time testing different bikes, finally deciding on one that suits your riding style and experience level.
-It’s specced out with a sturdy suspension and griptacular tires.
-And now those hoops—whether you opted for stiff 29ers designed to smash summer trails or plus-size rollers optimized for snowy singletracks—are begging to get dirty.
-Not so fast.
-Before that front tire starts flinging debris your way, use this gear guide to make sure you’re ready for the same conditions as your bike.
+You’ve spent a lot of time testing different bikes, finally deciding on one that suits your riding style and experience level.
+It’s specced out with a sturdy suspension and griptacular tires and you either opted for stiff 29ers designed to smash summer trails or plus-size rollers optimized for snowy singletracks.
+But before you go out and have your front tire start flinging debris your way, use this gear guide on how to choose mountain bike gear that’s ready for the same conditions as your bike.

 There are two primary types of mountain bike helmets: full-face and half-shell.
 As the name implies, full-face styles protect your cheeks and chin as well as your grey matter.
 This style is most often used by enduro riders, BMX bikers and aggressive downhillers.
 Half-shell styles are typically used by everyone else, from recreational riders to cross-country racers and bike commuters.
 Regardless of your riding style, the primary purpose of a bike helmet is to prevent skull fractures and brain injuries.
 All helmets sold in the United States must meet mandatory safety standards, but there are voluntary standards to consider as well.
 The helmet you choose should be equipped with a rotational impact protection system of some sort.
 MIPS is currently the most common, though many manufacturers have developed and patented their own equally effective technologies in recent years.